bvberkum/permascroll/README.rst

 with the perception of media as being linear.

 Secondly, only if a client knows the document structure is it going to handle that structure in any specific, non-generic way.
+This is a part that is going to hinge more on convention.

 Overview
 --------